What are bunions?

 - Gender.
 Bunions are 10 times more common in women, probably due to footwear choices.
 Wearing tight or high heeled shoes between 20 and 39 years of age has been found to increase your risk of developing bunions.

 - Congenital deformity or predisposition.
-Genetics play a role in bunion development.
+Genetics plays a role in bunion development.
 Foot structure and function may be inherited.

 - Tight Achilles tendons.
 A tight Achilles tendon can alter the normal mechanics of the arch and forefoot leading to bunion formation.